 More existential horror this week from Albert Camus… well, okay, absurdist horror.
-We’re all about the absurd, ridiculous, and sublime here at Professional Moron, and Nobel Prize winning author Camus sure knew how to craft a crafty tale about the cof being.
+We’re all about the absurd, ridiculous, and sublime here at Professional Moron, and Nobel Prize winning author Camus sure knew how to craft a subversive tale about the norms of existence.

 Thusly, we’ve already covered The Plague and The Myth of Sisyphus because, being learned sorts, we simply had to pursue the Frenchman’s (who doubled up as a goalkeeper when not being a philosopher) considerations on life and loss.
 This is what The Outsider (sometimes known as The Stranger) is primarily all about.
 Don’t you know?